AriFordsham/GHCWiki/design/integer-gmp2.md

   - user code can still link with GMP, even though the primitive operation use `bsdnt`
 - Allow to implement (big) Natural number type w/o redundant sign handling

+## Roadmap

+This is not yet a definite accepted plan but rather wishful thinking at this point

+### For GHC 7.10.1

+- Switch to `integer-gmp2` as default `INTEGER_LIBRARY`

+  (but leave `integer-gmp` in place as build-option)
+- *(maybe)* update in-tree GMP version

+  (by adding a `.patch` file for the existing GMP 5.0.3 tarball, or by retrieving a new GMP tarball from outside `ghc.git`, c.f. mingw `configure`-time autodownloading)
+- *(maybe)* implement `configure`-time selectable `bsdnt` backend as described below

+  (could be easily backported as out-of-tree patch from GHC 7.11 branch if there's demand)

+### For GHC 7.12

+- all "*(maybe)*"-items from above if they didn't make it into 7.10
+- Implement link-time backend selection

 ## Rough Design

 ### Haskell-side API Types